 It is important to note that population under Iraqi Group in Eastern U.P. shares history with an honorific noble person, Syed Masud Al Hussaini, and his major descendants known as Sydes (Shia) of Ghazipur in view of new research.
 Syed Masud is known as a founder of Ghazipur city (U.P.
 India), being a recent migrant in India from a noble family of Iraq 700 years ago.
 His biography is written in government documents, history books and records related to other ethnic groups (5-8).
 For example, the earliest noble ancestor of the Ansaris of Yusufpur town in Ghazipur, Khwaja Badruddin son of Khwaja Abdur Rahman, is known to accompany Syed Masud Al Hussaini when Ghazipur expedition took place in history (8).
 Syed Masud Al-Hussaini along with his family and 40 champions migrated from South Iraq to Delhi (India) in 1330 AD, when Mohammed bin Tughlaq was the ruler as Sultan of Mamluk dynasty in Delhi.
 First, he acted as a minister or a Muqarrab under Delhi Sultanate.
 Later in 1330 AD, he earned the title ‘Ghazi’ and was made Governor of Ghazipur by Firoz Shah Tughlaq, the deputy and the cousin of Sultan Mohammed bin Tughlaq because he played a pivotal role in annexing the aforementioned adjoining Northeast area to Delhi Sultanate according to reports published in Government Gazettes and summarized recently (3).
 His burial place is found in Ghazipur, U.P.
 India (1330-1366 AD).
 His possessions including land were inherited by his children; some of his sons and their descendants settled permanently in Ghazipur.
 These later descendants are known as Syed (Shia) of Ghazipur, each occupies a place in the genealogical tree of Syed Masud Al-Hussaini (aka Malikus Sadat) as described recently by S.M.
 Taqi Hussaini (7).

-Figure 1: Genealogical tree of Syed Masud Al-Hussaini.
-He migrated to India in 1330 AD, names of ascending ancestors and descending individuals in India are worked out by S.M.
+Figure 1: Genealogical tree of Syed Masud Al-Hussaini (Circa 1330-1363 AD).
+Names of his ascending ancestors , and his descendants in India are worked out by S.M.
 Taqi Husaini.
-The tree with all names of the descendants including Sunni Convert in India is constructed with the help of the published work; an 8th generation Sunni Convert in Nonahra-Ghazipur is indicated in red colour (5,7).
+The tree with names of the descendants including Sunni Convert is constructed from the published work; 8th generation Sunni Convert in Nonahra-Ghazipur is indicated in red colour (5,7).